rjrudin/slush-marklogic-spring-boot/templates/README.md

     ./gradlew -i importSampleData

-Install the Node dependencies (only needs to be done in the future when these change):
+Install the Node and JS dependencies (only needs to be done in the future when these change):

-    npm install

-Install the Bower dependencies (only needs to be done in the future when these change):

-    bower install
+    yarn install --ignore-engines

 Build the webapp (need to do this any time a file in the webapp is changed):